BZIvanov/extract-color-from-text/README.md

 - Go to [MailTrap]('https://mailtrap.io/) and create your free acount.
 - navigate to **Settings** and under **SMTP** heading you will find your credentials.
 Host is your SMTP_HOST, Port is your SMTP_PORT, same for Username and Password

+## Supported routes

+For the supported routes you can use, simply open the api.html file in the browser.

+Supported authentication methods are jwt token in the header and cookies.
+Comment out the one you don't need.